-The ECE Department offers graduate degrees (masters and doctorate) in electrical and computer engineering, with emphasis areas in Power Engineering, Digital Signal Processing, Control Systems, RF Systems and Microwave Remote Sensing, Electronics, Hardware and Embedded Systems, and Computing Systems.
+The ECE Department offers graduate degrees (masters and doctorate) in electrical and computer engineering, with emphasis areas in Power and Energy Engineering, Electronics Engineering, Telecommunications and Remote Sensing, Hardware and Embedded Systems, and Computing Systems.
 The Department also participates in the PhD program in Computing Sciences and Engineering in collaboration with the UPRM Math Department.
 The ECE graduate program involves 38 faculty, 14 research laboratories, group and centers, with grants from NSF, DoD, NOAA, NIH, and collaborative projects with industry, that provide support to qualified graduate students.

 - Master of Engineering (ME) – The master of engineering is a professional degree that comprises advanced coursework in electrical and computer engineering.
 The ME program has two options, Plan II, where students take 24 to 27 credits in courses, and work on an engineering project (3-6 credits), and Plan III, where students take 30 credits in courses.
 The department offers ME programs in Electrical Engineering (MEEE) and in Computer Engineering (MECpE).